 Since opening in 2014, Tokyo Winery is renowned as Tokyos first winery!
 Founded by Miwa Echigoya, the ambition was to allow for people living in Tokyo to experience the simple concept of enjoying both wine and vegetables produced in Tokyo together!

-Tokyo Winery is open for Lunch on Saturdays and Sundays, making it at the perfect attraction for a little sightseeing on the weekends.
+Tokyo Winery is open for Lunch on Saturdays and Sundays, making it the perfect attraction for a little sightseeing on the weekends.

 〒178-0061 2-8-7 Oizumi Gakuencho, Nerima Ward,